VijetaPuthran/ETL_Project/README.md

 ## Conclusion

 The ETL process was implemented to arrive at a single dataset that was saved in the database for further analysis and reference.
-The database table consists of 400 clean data from the 3 datasets that provides information about top restaurants that were ranked based on sales in the year 2020.
+The database table consists of 400 rows of clean data from the 3 datasets that provides information about top restaurants that were ranked based on sales in the year 2020.